prestja/Kopernicus/README.md

 2.)
 All 1.9.1 bugs that are known fixed.
 Full support for 1.9.1

 3.)
 Multistar support.
 The math on ECs in single star may be slightly different than stock in some situations, but it should be similar in most and not enough to matter.
 If you want to opt-out of multistar, a module manager config can acomplish that.
-Just put the following in a .cfg file in gamedata somewhere:

-@PART:HAS[@MODULE[ModuleDeployableSolarPanel]]:FINAL
-{
-    useKopernicusSolarPanels = False
+Just add useKopernicusSolarPanels = false to the part node.
-}

 4.)
 Stock asteroid generation enabled for Sentinel contracts (can be shutdown for planetpacks or by user, see below)